osamaalmughanni/Kumiko/README.md

 ### 5.2 Edit the configuration file

-To add the `gitUrl` and customize Kumiko's behavior, you can modify the `config.json` file.
+To connect to a Git repository, you need to make changes to Kumiko's configuration file.
 Here are the steps to make the necessary changes:

 1. Close Kumiko.
 2. Locate the `config.json` file at `%LOCALAPPDATA%\Kumiko`.